 An American in Italy

 Sargent was born in 1856 in Florence; his father, a doctor, and his mother had left Philadelphia 16 months before his birth.
-Over the course of the next 14 years, his mother gave birth five times, ensuring that the family remained abroad in Europe, in spite of his father’s wish to return home.
-Of his four siblings, only one — Violet — lived to adulthood.
+Over the course of the next 14 years, his mother gave birth five times, ensuring that the family remained abroad in Europe, in spite of his father's wish to return home.
+Of his four siblings, only one - Violet - lived to adulthood.
 The Sargent family enjoyed a nomadic but middle-class existence in Europe, traveling from Florence to Nice to Rome while summering in the Alps.
 It was not until 1876 that John Singer Sargent first visited the United States.
 He was already 20 years of age, and he traveled with his mother and sister to see the Centennial Exhibition in Philadelphia.
-He spent just four months in the United States and Canada before returning to his expatriate life abroad.
+This American artist spent just four months in the United States and Canada before returning to his expatriate life abroad.

 Miss Frances Sherborne Ridley Watts by John Singer Sargent.
 First Salon submission in 1877.
 Philadelphia Museum of Art.